thioseck/Planning_for_security_controls/README.md

 # Instructions

 ## Phase 1: The environment
- Review how well COMPANY_A’s current security controls hold-up against the NIST-800-53 framework.
+ We will review how well COMPANY_A’s current security controls hold-up against the NIST-800-53 framework.
- Make potential recommendations to add or enhance physical, administrative, and logical controls used by COMPANY_A.
+ We will also make potential recommendations to add or enhance physical, administrative, and logical controls used by COMPANY_A.

 ## Phase 2: Security design
 Due to the global pandemic, the World Health Organization declares a global health emergency.
 Many countries order an immediate lockdown of industrial and commercial facilities, travel